Shamanism: Criticism of the term

-Anthropologist Mihály Hoppál also discusses whether the term "shamanism" is appropriate.
-He notes that for many readers, "-ism" implies a particular dogma, like Buddhism, Catholicism or Judaism.
+Anthropologist Mihály Hoppál claims that for many readers "-ism" implies a particular dogma, like Buddhism, Catholicism or Judaism.
 He recommends using the term "shamanhood" or "shamanship" (a term used in old Russian and German ethnographic reports at the beginning of the 20th century) for stressing the diversity and the specific features of the discussed cultures.
 He believes that this places more stress on the local variations and emphasizes that shamanism is not a religion of sacred dogmas, but linked to the everyday life in a practical way.
 Following similar thoughts, he also conjectures a contemporary paradigm shift.
-Piers Vitebsky also mentions that, despite really astonishing similarities, there is no unity in shamanism.
+Piers Vitebsky also claims that despite really astonishing similarities, there is no unity in shamanism.
 The various, fragmented shamanistic practices and beliefs coexist with other beliefs everywhere.
 There is no record of pure shamanistic societies (although their existence is not impossible).
 Norwegian social anthropologist Hakan Rydving has likewise argued for the abandonment of the terms "shaman" and "shamanism" as "scientific illusions".

 Dulam Bumochir has affirmed the above critiques of "shamanism" as a Western construct created for comparative purposes and, in an extensive article, has documented the role of Mongols themselves, particularly "the partnership of scholars and shamans in the reconstruction of shamanism" in post-1990/post-communist Mongolia.
 This process has also been documented by Swiss anthropologist Judith Hangartner in her landmark study of Darhad shamans in Mongolia.
 Historian Karena Kollmar-Polenz argues that the social construction and reification of shamanism as a religious "other" actually began with the 18th-century writings of Tibetan Buddhist monks in Mongolia and later "probably influenced the formation of European discourse on Shamanism".